Padcal tailings spills of August-September 2012

-The Padcal tailings spills of August-September 2012 were a series of mine tailings spills from Tailings Pond 3 of the Philex Mining Corporation's Padcal mine in Benguet Province, Philippines.

-The incident began on 1 August 2012 with a massive release on the order of 5 million tonnes or 3 million cubic meters of water and tailings from a breached drainage tunnel (Penstock A) in the pond.
+The Padcal tailings spills of August–September 2012 were a series of mine tailings spills from Tailings Pond 3 of the Philex Mining Corporation's Padcal mine in Benguet Province, Philippines.
+The incident began on August 1, 2012, with a massive release on the order of 5 million tonnes or 3 million cubic meters of water and tailings from a breached drainage tunnel (Penstock A) in the pond.
 The effluent flowed into the Balog River down to Agno River and San Roque Dam.
-At least four more major discharges were reported: on August 4, 11, and 30, and September 13.
-The total weight of solids discharged is given by Advocates of Science and Technology for the People, citing a Mines and Geosciences Bureau Report dated Sept.
-17, 2012, as 21 million tonnes.
-The Center for Science in Public Participation gives the volume discharged, for an incident that they date as August 2, but likely refers to the whole August-September series, as 13 million cubic meters.
+At least four more major discharges were reported: on August 4, 11 and 30, and September 13.
+The total weight of solids discharged is given by Advocates of Science and Technology for the People, citing a Mines and Geosciences Bureau Report dated September 17, 2012, as 21 million tonnes.
+The Center for Science in Public Participation gives the volume discharged, for an incident that they date as August 2, but likely refers to the whole August–September series, as 13 million cubic meters.
+The spill was ten times larger than the 1996 Marcopper mining disaster, making it the country's biggest mining disaster by volume of toxic tailings.

 The following excerpt from the Advocates of Science and Technology for the People describes the August 1 event:

-The first TP3 spill on August 1, 2012 left a huge crater with an estimated radius of 30 kilometers.
+The first TP3 spill on August 1, 2012, left a huge crater with an estimated radius of 30 kilometers.
 According to reports, the leakage released around 9.9 million metric tonnes (MMT) of sediments which is equivalent to a volume of 12 operational months.
 The spill covered 2.5 km long and 15 feet wide of Itogon's Balog River with a thickness of 2-8 feet.